A Classic Fall Garden

 An exuberant fall garden

-For Dorothy Danforth of Deer, Wisconsin, fall is fortissimo time in her exuberant garden outside Milwaukee.
-In her one-third acre corner garden, Dorothy orchestrates the blare of red salvias, the softer notes of dusty rose 'Autumn Joy' sedums and the dramatic highs of towering ornamental grasses.
-While most gardeners stop planting in May and many get tired of watering by July, Dorothy perseveres, planting and tending straight until snowfall.
+Fall is fortissimo time in this garden outside Milwaukee.
+The blare of red salvias, the softer notes of dusty rose 'Autumn Joy' sedums and the dramatic highs of towering ornamental grasses keep it exuberant, thanks to a homeowner who perseveres, plants and tends straight until snowfall.

 The secrets of success

-Everything seems to grow bigger and better in Dorothy's yard because she has amended the soil with compost for 28 years.
-The other keys, Dorothy advises, are watering through fall and cutting back any spent foliage, which often produces a fresh flush of green.
+Everything seems to grow bigger and better in this yard because the homewoner has amended the soil with compost for years.
+The other keys are watering through fall and cutting back any spent foliage, which often produces a fresh flush of green.
 In the photo, wine-red celosia draws the eye next to orange tuberous begonias with sedums, asters and other plants in the background.

 The backbone of every fall garden, ornamental grasses add height and texture.
 The bonus: They look great through winter.
-Dorothy especially likes the large, frothy types such as 'Allegro', 'Sarabande' and 'Goliath'.
+Especially good are large, frothy types such as 'Allegro', 'Sarabande' and 'Goliath'.
 Most are hardy to Zone 3.

 Boltonia, an underused perennial

 Growing up to 6 feet tall, these underused perennials (hardy to Zone 4) begin blooming in late summer or early autumn with small masses of white, lilac or pink-purple, asterlike flowers.
-Dorothy uses them toward the middle of her borders as a companion with large grasses, goldenrod and asters.
+Use them toward the middle of borders as a companion with large grasses, goldenrod and asters.

 Silvery Russian sage